k3rs3d/ringfairy/README.md

 # `ringfairy` 🧚

 This is a webring generator written in Rust.

-Unlike most webrings which rely on server-side code (e.g. PHP, JS) to redirect visitors, this implementation embeds the redirects in pre-generated HTML files.
 It's similar to a static site generator, but specialized for webrings.

+Unlike most webrings which rely on some kind of server-side code (e.g. PHP, JS) to redirect visitors, this approach uses HTML redirects.

-The static approach allows for simpler hosting requirements (it can be hosted on GitHub Pages, etc), plus better performance as it eliminates the need for server-side processing.
+The static approach allows for simpler hosting requirements (it can be hosted on Neocities, GitHub Pages, etc) since it eliminates the need for server-side processing.

 Updating the webring will require you to regenerate the whole thing.
-This is quick & simple, and shouldn't need to be done frequently, but it's still an extra step which conventional server-side systems might not have.
+This is quick & simple, and shouldn't need to be done frequently.
+But it is an extra step which conventional server-side systems might not have, unless you automate it, such as through GitHub Actions.

 ## 🔮 What's a Webring?

 A webring is a collection of websites linked together in a loop.
-Each website contains links to the previous and next websites in the ring, so if you navigate far enough, eventually you end up back where you started!
+Each website contains links to the previous and next websites in the ring.
+If you navigate far enough, eventually you end up back where you started!

 ![Hypothetical webring example](https://upload.wikimedia.org/wikipedia/commons/9/97/Webringwork.png)